bekencorp/bk_idk/docs/bk7236/en/developer-guide/build_config/bk_build_design.rst

   - Create an executable and link it into the component library.
   - Generate project metadata files such as project_description.json and display relevant information such as the built project.
+  - The execution steps of the compilation process are saved in the ``buildninja`` file corresponding to the project SOC in the build directory.
+If you need to view the specific compilation tree, you can check the ``armino`` folder in the same directory, which stores the ``.c.obj`` and ``. a`` files during the compilation process.

 Please refer to :armino_file:`/tools/build_tools/cmake/project.cmake` for more information.